What Does Towel Dried Hair Look Like?

 Straight

-Straight hair can be less likely to get frizzy after towel drying.
+Straight hair is less likely to get frizzy after towel drying.

 Wavy